 Spas and wellness

 The Maldives are synonymous with their uninterrupted tranquillity; a place to truly switch off and relax.
 It’s no surprise, then, that many resorts extend this opportunity into fully fledged spas and wonderful wellness facilities.
 When it comes to treatments, you can expect to pay around 50p per minute at three-star resorts, whilst treatments at higher-end resorts come in at around a pound a minute.
 You’ll often encounter exotic ingredients within the balms, creams and exfoliating scrubs, such as papaya, coconut, orange blossom and sea salt.
-And, many resorts offer treatments that are tailored to suit your situation, for example, jet lag-easing massages and soothing after-sun applications.
+And, many resorts offer treatments with help canadian online pharmacy that are tailored to suit your situation, for example, jet lag-easing massages and soothing after-sun applications.
 The wellness experience can be enhanced even further, with lagoon-side yoga lessons and sunset mediation sessions, affording an effortlessly immersive retreat from the everyday.

 Swimming with sharks